 Biomedical Science and Human Biology - your questions answered

 In the below video, Head of Discipline for Biomedical and Forensic Science, Dr Shivadas Sivasubramaniam, answers some of the most frequently asked questions about subject at the University of Derby.
-You can also watch exclusive subject content by signing up to Derby on Demand.

 Training you for research

 During the programme, you will gain an understanding of biomedical investigations, diagnosis, monitoring and disease treatment.
 There's a strong focus on laboratory research and you will gain first-hand experience of this from year one.
 You will have access to a student research laboratory and regularly get the chance to conduct scientific investigations — sometimes in a group and sometimes on your own.
 You will also need to report your findings to others, including at a student conference attended by employers.